 Monday 8.30am-5.30pm (& 8.30-10pm for 5th and 6th Form pupils)

 Tuesday 8.30am-5.30pm (& 8.30-10pm for 5th and 6th Form pupils)

 Wednesday 8.30am-4pm (& 8.30-10pm for 5th and 6th Form pupils)

 Thursday 8.30am-5.30pm (& 8.30-10pm for 5th and 6th Form pupils)

 Sunday 4-6pm (ex.
 Exeats)

-These hours will be extended as the Library team grows.
-The library is currently staffed by a qualified Head Librarian, Dr Philippa Ireland, and a Library Assistant, Mrs Sara Tovey.
+The library is currently staffed by qualified library professionals: Head of Information Resources and Examinations, Dr Philippa Ireland; and Library Assistant, Mrs Sara Tovey.

 Considerable effort is taken to ensure that the Library is stocked with the very best resources that support the curriculum and foster reading for pleasure and for learning amongst the boys and girls at the College.
 Exciting events are planned each year that build on the enthusiasm of staff and pupils for this fantastic facility.

-The Librarian is available to offer advice on book selection and help with doing research effectively.
+Librarians are available to offer advice on book selection and help with doing research effectively.
 At the same time, pupils are given a sense of ownership and independence in the Library.
-Recommendations for new stock and activities are welcomed, and pupils are able to take out their own books using the self-service kiosk.
+Recommendations for new stock and activities are alwayswelcomed, and pupils are activiely involved with the Library through a Pupil Library scheme and the Duke of Edinburgh Award.

-The Library will continue to develop its collections, working alongside and with subject departments on reader development and study skills.
-In addition, it will focus on providing a service for all pupils and staff that includes developing information literacy skills, eSafety, and helping Senior school pupils prepare for university and undertake the Extended project Qualification.
+The Library continues to develop its collections, working alongside and with subject departments on reader development and study skills.
+It’s primary focus is on providing a service for all pupils and staff that includes developing information literacy skills, eSafety, and helping Senior school pupils prepare for university and undertake the Extended project Qualification.